How to Create a Network Map

 Thanks to the internet of things, bring-your-own-device (BYOD) strategies, cloud and virtualization challenges, and rapidly changing IT environments, networks are more complex than ever.
 A network map provides an easy, intuitive way to see the devices on your network and how they relate to each other.
 Depending on how they’re created, maps can also tell you information like the IP address of specific devices, how devices are connected, or their performance statistics.

 Creating a network map isn’t as difficult as you might expect.
-Just follow these five steps:
+Just follow these five steps to learn how to create a network map:

 #1.
 Decide What Needs to be Mapped